 The consolidated result of Admiral's insurance operations in Spain, Italy and France was a loss of £3.7 million, almost 50% down on 2015 (2015: £7.0 million).
-The combined ratio net of other revenue ct of reinsurer caps) improved to 99% from 103% primarily due to improved claims experience
+The combined ratio net of other revenue (excluding the impact of reinsurer caps) improved to 99% from 103% primarily due to improved claims experience.